NTSU / UNT Police Department History

 - Lawrence (Robby) Robinson (1976–1983) was a former Sergeant and Administrative Assistant to the Chief at NTSU.
 He had left earlier to be the Coordinator of the NCTCOG (North Central Texas Council of Governments) Regional Police Academy in Arlington, Texas; the academy used by NTSU-PD and most municipal departments in the DFW metro area.
 A Denton native, he returned to his alma mater and former department in 1976.
-He resigned in 1983 to become Chief of the Tyler Police Dept. He has since moved to McKinney, TX where he served in several roles and is now the City Manager.
+He resigned in 1983 to become Chief of the Tyler Police Dept. He has since moved to McKinney, TX where he served in several roles including City Manager.

 - Daniel Martin (1983–1986) came from the Oklahoma State University Police Department where he had held the rank of Captain.
 During his tenure he introduced the Student Public Service Officer.
 He left in 1986 to work in real estate development.
 He and his family still reside in Denton and are active in the community.

 - S. Eric Jackson (1986–1999) came from the Denton PD and worked his way up through the ranks from Patrol Officer ultimately to Chief.
 North Texas State University became the University of North Texas in May 1988 during his tenure.
 Formalizing policies & procedures and providing extensive officer training to help minimize liability issues were his main goals.
 He now runs his own consulting & training business and teaches as an Adjunct Instructor for the Applied Economics Department in the School of Community Service at UNT.

 - Richard Deter (1999–present) comes from the University of North Alabama, where he was Chief of Police prior to coming to UNT.
 Since his arrival, several important developments have come about.
 New transportation systems, parking database system, K9 programs, and the new Sullivant Public Safety Center are among them.
 Chief Deter is a major proponent of continuing education, professional training, building partnerships with campus departments and outside agencies, and fully supports all of his staff in these endeavors.